aleksanderkoder/OzonAlerts/README.md

 ``` <script type="text/javascript" src="OzonAlerts/OzonAlerts.js"></script>```

-**Ozon-css.css** needs to be included in the head section of your HTML as shown below:
+**OzonAlerts.css** needs to be included in the head section of your HTML as shown below:

 ```<link rel="stylesheet" href="OzonAlerts/Ozon-css.css"/>```